Return to the main TTYtter page

 whatever standard options are set (such as -timestamp, -ansi,

-In 0.8.1+, an optional origination argument is also passed, giving the command
+An optional origination argument may also be passed, giving the routine

 meaning tweets from the /replies command; or